-The Product Backlog allows Stories, Ideas and Issues to be planned and prioritized within specific Releases, Sprints, Kanban Lanes or Preplanned Lists, providing total organizational transparency.
+The Product Backlog allows Stories, Ideas and Issues to be planned and prioritized within specific Releases, Sprints, Kanban Lanes or Preplanned Lists, providing transparency for everyone involved.

 Releases and Sprints